Rose Kabuye: Rwandan Civil War

-Mayor of Rwanda's Capital City: Kigali
+Mayor of Kigali

 In 1994, immediately following the war, Rose Kabuye was appointed mayor of the capital Kigali. where she was intimately involved in humanitarian activities as well as rehabilitating vital infrastructure including water and electricity.
 As mayor through 1998, she focused on solving housing problems in her city by constructing temporary shelters for the poor as well as survivors of the Rwandan genocide.
 She is credited with reorganisation and rehabilitation of Kigali's commercial activities during her tenure.
 She established the Kigali Lottery and directed proceeds to pay for the education of 100 genocide orphans.

-Member of Parliament and Champion of Women
+Member of Parliament and champion of women

 In 1998, Rose Kabuye became a Member of the Rwandan Parliament where she served as Chairperson of the Defense and Security Committee.
 As a member of the Women's Parliamentary Forum, she was involved in the mobilisation of women on a grassroots level and worked to rescind a range of laws that discriminated against women.
 She was an advocate for the training of women leaders and the elevation of women in more decision-making areas of Rwandan government.
 Rwanda now has the highest percentage of women in Parliament of any parliamentary nation in the world.
 While MP, Rose Kabuye participated in the drafting of the new Rwandan constitution and its dissemination to the populace for input and adoption.